stoermerj/stock-wishlistpub/README.md

 This application is a wishlist for stocks.
-It sends an automated update once a week per e-mail, so you don't have to manually check.
+It sends an automated update once a month, week or day (set up via github actions) per e-mail, so you don't have to manually check.
 Within the sent e-mail, it provides a quick table for its performance as well as a few charts.

 To use this application, the following steps should be followed: